Consumer Law Chicago

-We handle a wide range of consumer claims.
+Consumer law is a general area of law aimed to protect the public from unfair and predatory business practices.
+Our office handles a wide range of consumer claims to help protect individuals from unfair trade, unethical ways of operating businesses, and the spread of inaccurate information.
 If you have been subject to any of these actions, please contact us.
-Individually or in the aggregate through a class action lawsuit, we may be able to help you obtain a substantial recovery.
+Individually or through a class-action lawsuit, we may be able to help you obtain a substantial recovery.

 ATM: Banks must post the proper notice on the outside of the ATM if charges will be imposed, in addition to a notice appearing on the screen.
 Damages range from $100-$1000 per violation.